 Other items collected but not in each census

-For Secondary and PRU with an appropriate age range, this new item adds an indicator to each of a pupils learning aims to show if the individual learning aim contributes to a traineeship
+Traineeships Secondary and PRU with an appropriate age range, this item adds an indicator to each of the pupils learning aims to show if the individual learning aim contributes to a traineeship

-Collected in spring term only, the appeals module collects primary admission appeals and secondary admission appeals separately
+Admission Appeals Collected in spring term only, the appeals module collects primary, infant and secondary admission appeals separately

 Dual Registration - A DfE reminder about attendance and absence recording Schools should record the pupil's attendance and absence for those sessions that the pupil is scheduled to attend their school only.
 The remaining session(s) when the pupil is attending another school will be marked in the register using Code D; this will not be included within the attendance data submitted in the Census for that school.
 The number of sessions possible for a dual registered pupil against the main school should exclude those when the pupil is due to attend the subsidiary school and vice versa.
 This does not change schools' obligations with respect to safeguarding and they must follow up all unexplained and unexpected absences in a timely manner.